brandonchinn178/mergit/README.md

 flexible than the `github` package on Hackage by manually defining endpoints instead of writing a function per endpoint.

+* `github-schemas`: A library containing schemas (defined with `aeson-schemas`) and data types for interacting with GitHub APIs.

 * `servant-github-app`: A library for serving a GitHub App with Servant.
 Similar to the `servant-github-webhook` package on Hackage, this library checks the signature sent with the payload to ensure that the event is sent by GitHub.